Kumsaav/learning-git/README.md

 # learning-git
-Just a project to learn usage of git
+Just a project to learn usage of git and git hub